ibrahimsaber1/ibrahimsaber1/README.md

 ### 👨🏻‍💻 &nbsp;About Me
-👋 &nbsp;Hi there, I'm Ibrahim Saber a backend and full-stack developer, based in Egypt. <br>
+👋 &nbsp; Hi there, I'm Ibrahim Saber a backend and full-stack developer, based in Egypt. <br>
-🤖 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.<br>
+🤖 &nbsp; I like to explore new technologies and develop software solutions and quick hacks.<br>
-🌱 &nbsp;I'm on track for learning more about Full-stack and Artificial Intelligence .<br>
+🌱 &nbsp; I'm on track for learning more about Full-stack and Artificial Intelligence .<br>
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.<br>
+💬 &nbsp; Feel free to contact me for pro bono consulting and volunteering, or just for some interesting discussion.<br>
-✉️ &nbsp;You can shoot me an email at ibrahimsaber622@gmail.com!
+✉️ &nbsp; You can shoot me an email at ibrahimsaber622@gmail.com!
 I'll try to respond as soon as I can.<br>
 <!--📄 &nbsp;Please have a look at my [Résumé](https://www.ibra.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!-->